Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-pandas.md

 `read_csv()` supports other parameters as well, including `skipinitialspace`, which ignores white space after delimiters, and `nrows`, which reads the specified number of rows and is useful when dealing with very large files.
 For a complete list of parameters supported by `read_csv()`, refer to the [read_csv() documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html#pandas.read_csv).

-## Cleaning and filtering data
+## Cleaning and sorting data

-One of the reasons Pandas is so popular is that DataFrame includes numerous methods for cleaning and filtering data.
+One of the reasons Pandas is so popular is that DataFrame includes numerous methods for cleaning data.
 For example, the `drop_duplicates()` method removes duplicate rows from a DataFrame, which is often a precursor to using it to train a machine-learning model:

 ```python
 df = df.drop_duplicates()